vale-f/Square-the-Circle/README.md

 I made a little short film written in Processing and using a video editing tool.
 In this repository you can find the source code.

 # How it works
 Each sketch is exported as a video (with a few exported as images) and then imported into the video editing tool.
 The sketch numbers indicate the order, meaning that sketch_1 is at the beginning and sketches_10 at the end.
 Some numbers (like 10) have more than one sketch associated with them, as different videos and images are combined together in the video editing tool.
-Some animation and effects were done directly in the video edting tool rather than with Processing, but a lot of them were achieved just with Processing.
+Some animation and effects were done directly in the video editing tool rather than with Processing, but a lot of them were achieved just with Processing.

 ## More...
 ![Square the Circle GIF](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExYWQ3Z2psY3U2dTFpeWc5OWxhanNuaDQ1djdka3F6Y3AxeGlmMWt2biZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/MpFqW93419BHbVRydN/giphy.gif)